 Safaris can make for an expensive trip so you want to get it right.
 Wanderlust editor-in-chief Lyn Hughes shares a few things she wished she'd known beforehand...

 Don’t expect a peaceful night’s sleep.
 The bush comes alive at night and you’ll find yourself enthralled by a chorus of lions, hyenas, antelopes and frogs.
-After a couple of nights, you’ll find it as soothing as a lullaby.
+It can be disconcerting at fist but, after a couple of nights, you’ll find it as soothing as a lullaby.

 Do you need aircon and solid walls?
-Or would you prefer a rustic chalet of natural materials, or a safari tent?
-There’s a wide range of options available so choose what suits you.
+Or would you prefer a rustic chalet of natural materials?
+Or a safari tent, big or small, for that 'Out of Africa' experience?
+There’s a wide range of options available so choose which suits you.

 Africa is sometimes described as a cold continent with a hot sun.
 Early mornings and night drives can be surprisingly chilly, especially in winter or at elevation.
-Take warm layers.
+Take warm layers, hat and a scarf.

 To avoid shining out like a beacon to the animals, you need colours that blend in – do not wear white or anything bright.
 Neutral and earthy colours work best.
 Avoid black and blue too as these can attract tsetse flies.